OpenDroneMap/odm-benchmarks/README.md

 ## Quarry Dataset

-This dataset is from Sensefly sample data collection.
+This dataset is from the [Sensefly sample data collection](https://www.sensefly.com/education/datasets/).

 The following table lists processing results for this dataset, reported by ODM community members.